Web3-courses/Polygon_Blog/README.md

 4. View the key and copy it.
 5. Go to hardhat.config.js file in the smart-contracts folder
 6. Add the api and network details in the file.
+7. Also add the private key in the accounts

+## Create utils folder inside client foder

+1. The utils should contain two sub-folders --> constants and contracts
+2. constants should contain smart contract specific address
+3. Contracts folder should contain json files for the smart contracts which can be used to interact with the blockchain